Serial killer staged photos of victims, Canadian prosecutor says

 His landscaping business was small, but he periodically hired workers, including a 40-year-old man who disappeared in 2010.

-The victims fit a pattern: Most were of Middle Eastern or South Asian descent and lived on the margins of Canadian society.
-Their disappearances attracting little attention.
+The victims fit a pattern: Most were of Middle Eastern or South Asian descent and lived on the margins of Canadian society and their disappearances attracted little attention.

 One victim hid the fact that he was gay from his Muslim family.
 Another was a recent immigrant with a drug problem.
 Another alleged victim was homeless, smoked crack cocaine and worked as a prostitute.